 A. An array of alternatives will be developed for each site and qualitatively screened and either carried forward for more detailed evaluation or dismissed as infeasible.
-It is likely that dam removal at USAF can be dismissed in the initial screening due to the reliance of the Minneapolis water supply on the USAF dam.
-A similar screening for LSAF and LD1 will be done in that study.
+A similar screening for LSAF and LD1 will be done during that study.

 Q: Is dam removal included in the USAF Disposition Study scope?